Mandurah line: Thornlie–Cockburn Link

-Extending the Thornlie line, as it was known at the time, from Thornlie to Cockburn Central, thereby completing the original route for the Mandurah line, was another commitment made by the Labor Party ahead of the 2017 state election.
-The NEWest Alliance, a joint venture between CPB Contractors and Downer, was awarded the contract in December 2019, and by the middle of 2020, construction was underway.
-The Glen Iris tunnel, originally constructed in 2000 for the Mandurah line's Kenwick route, was used by the Thornlie–Cockburn line to enter the Kwinana Freeway median strip to reach Cockburn Central.
-Cockburn Central had its platform extended to the north to create a new "dock-style platform", allowing the Thornlie–Cockburn line to remain operationally separate from the Mandurah line.
+Ahead of the 2017 state election, the Labor Party also committed to extending the Thornlie line from Thornlie to Cockburn Central, completing the original planned route of the Mandurah line.
+The NEWest Alliance, a joint venture between CPB Contractors and Downer, was awarded the contract in December 2019, and construction was underway by the middle of 2020.
+The Glen Iris tunnel, which was constructed in 2000 for the Mandurah line's Kenwick route, was used by the Thornlie–Cockburn line to enter the Kwinana Freeway median strip to reach Cockburn Central.
+The platform at Cockburn Central was extended to the north to create a new "dock-style platform", allowing the Thornlie–Cockburn line to remain operationally separate from the Mandurah line.

-From 26 December 2021 to 14 January 2022, the Mandurah line was shut down between Elizabeth Quay and Aubin Grove stations to facilitate works on the Thornlie–Cockburn Link.
-A temporary bus station opened in the Perth Convention and Exhibition Centre to handle train replacement bus services.
-This was the longest planned shutdown of a railway line in Perth's history at the time and was done to relocate 3 km of tracks between Cockburn Central station and the Glen Iris tunnel to make way for the Thornlie–Cockburn line tracks.
+From 26 December 2021 to 14 January 2022, the Mandurah line between Elizabeth Quay and Aubin Grove stations was shut to facilitate works on the Thornlie–Cockburn Link.
+A temporary bus station was opened in Perth Convention and Exhibition Centre.
+This was the longest planned shutdown of a railway line in Perth's history at the time; 3 km of track between Cockburn Central station and the Glen Iris tunnel was moved to accommodate track for the Thornlie–Cockburn line.
 A second major shutdown of the Mandurah line occurred between 26 December 2022 and 3 January 2023 for the installation of turnouts linking the Thornlie–Cockburn line with the Mandurah line, communication and signalling equipment, overhead line equipment, and 4 km of rail.
 The Thornlie–Cockburn Link opened on 8 June 2025, with a final cost of $1.35 billion.